 Musculoskeletal and Orthopedic Program

-The musculoskeletal Service and orthopedic rehabilitation program is specifically designed to enhance your recovery and assist you in regaining independence.
+The musculoskeletal care and orthopedic rehabilitation program is specifically designed to enhance your recovery and assist you in regaining independence.
 This program can be utilized after an orthopedic injury or condition, severe trauma due to an accident, or surgery such as hip and knee replacements.